 Nudity and sexual provocation is one thing, but five years on this 2005 spot for Kentucky Fried Chicken attracted almost twice as many complaints - 1,671 in total.
 Why?
 Because the call-centre operatives in the ad were singing with mouths stuffed with chicken - which according to enraged parents, encouraged bad manners.

 10. Facebook's redesign

 It’s not easy to make changes when you're Facebook.
 The social networking behemoth's September 2008 redesign segmented the site using customisable 'tabs' - prompting a huge backlash, with hundreds of thousands of users setting up protest groups.
 The following March, another major redesign incorporated Twitter-style status updates, but drew 1.7 million complaints.

 This 2010 advert opens with a shot of a Blind Wanderers FC kit bag, and cuts to a blindfolded football match.
 A cat runs onto the pitch and gets booted - leading to 1,313 complaints about animal cruelty and offence to the blind.
 The ASA overruled on both counts, believing the ad to be surreal and light-hearted.

 12. University of California's abortive logo

 Finally, the University of California's very own 'Gap' moment came in 2012, during which its modernised logo was dubbed a 'toilet bowl' and soundly panned.
 Created by an in-house design team, it was designed for communications materials and never intended to replace the official seal - but the damage was done, and it was withdrawn from use.

-Tell us about any other controversial bits of branding in the comments section!
+We'll update this post in future, so please tell us about any other controversial bits of branding you've seen in the comments section.